FaradayRF/Faraday-Software/CONTRIBUTING.md

 * If images are necessary, create an `images` folder within the project/application folder to hold them.

 ### Python
 Most code on Faraday-Software is Python.
 We are adhering to the [PEP8 style](https://www.python.org/dev/peps/pep-0257/) wherever possible.
 In most cases it is easy to abide but when cases arise that would be clearer to break PEP8 compliance we will consider this.
 Much of early Faraday-Software was written before PEP8 compliance was sought after and is therefore being updated over time.
+Please avoid combinging PEP8 updates to old code with new commits unles you are updating the code that is being changes to PEP8.
+Separate formatting and logical commits per out Git style guide!

 * [PEP8 Python Module](https://pypi.python.org/pypi/pep8) - Run on sourcecode from command line to print out PEP8 violations
 * [Pycharm PEP8 Support](https://blog.jetbrains.com/pycharm/2013/02/long-awaited-pep-8-checks-on-the-fly-improved-doctest-support-and-more-in-pycharm-2-7/) - Pycharm IDE has built-in PEP8 checking.
 Use it!